zdebska/Finance-Journal-App/README.md

 ## My part
 I have been responsible for setting and monitoring the financial goals.

-According to SCRUM principle User can add, edit and delete goals.
+According to CRUD principle User can add, edit and delete goals.
 To each goal User can add, edit and delete saving.

 Each goal has a cash limit and a deadline.
 When one of them is reached, the ability to add saves is removed and the User is notified.
 The User also has access to a percentage scale for each goal, for better interaction with the numbers.